 - Follow-up emails and appointment reminders sent without anyone lifting a finger

-- Document summarisation: long reports, case files, or email threads condensed into a usable brief
+- Document summarisation: long reports or email threads condensed into a usable brief

 - Data categorisation and scheduled reporting pulled from multiple sources